Maretyui/tsn_terminal/README.md

 # TrueSilveredNightmare (TSN)

-**TrueSilveredNightmare (TSN)** is a Remote Access Tool (RAT) built with Python for educational and ethical testing purposes.
+**TrueSilveredNightmare (TSN)** is a Remote Access Tool (RAT) built with Python and NodeJs for educational and ethical testing purposes.
 TSN demonstrates the communication between a client-side executable and a locally hosted server, with a web-based frontend interface available at:

 🔗 **[https://maretyui.com/virus/](https://maretyui.com/virus/)**